Let’s not be confused – traffic doesn’t equal conversions.

 Traffic Not Converting – A Conclusion

-Hope that you understand why and how your traffic not converting.
+Hope that you understand why and how your traffic is not converting.

 Remember having relevant quality traffic and getting that traffic to translate into sales and profit will help you increase your bottomline.